How to Troubleshoot a Dishwasher That Won't Drain

 When to Call a Professional

+If you have a newer dishwasher that isn't anywhere close to old enough for replacement, you will likely want to figure out how to fix the current one.
 If you've tried all of the above fixes and the dishwasher is still not draining, several dishwasher parts could be at fault.
-Checking many of these parts requires a multimeter and some knowledge of electrical circuitry.
-It's best to leave this to a pro unless you have the expertise with this kind of diagnosis.
-Most dishwasher replacement parts are widely available online, using the machine's model number to find the right parts.
+Most dishwasher replacement parts are widely available online; use the machine's model number to find the right parts.
 Likely culprits include:

 - Check valve

-- Piston and nut assembly (on drain sump)
+- Piston and nut assembly (on drain pump)

 - Drain pump and drain motor